DLTER (Dimension-Labeled Theory of Emergent Reality) is built around one idea:

 Dimensional Anchor and Horizon Breaker represent a stable IN/EX blend on the Perception axis.

 Translation: “liminal” doesn’t mean unclear.
-It means you can stabilize near the midpoint on a key dimension—
+It means you can stabilize near the midpoint on a key dimension—real mode, real strengths.

 The 12 type prototypes (coordinate shorthand used under the hood)